grumpper/odin-recipes/README.md

-# odin-recipes
+# The Odin Project | Recipes

-The Odin Project | Recipes
+The idea is to practice some basic HTML and then gradually update it along the course with CSS and JS